Have you ever wondered how to calculate cake recipes for odd shaped cake tins?

-This is the exact same technique I used when I baked a 3D car cake in a cake pan.
+This is the technique I used when I baked a 3D car cake in a car shaped cake tin.
 And I use the same technique for all my other cakes which are baked in non round and non square cake pans.

-This is what I use to calculate and come up with the estimation:
+This is what I use in this tutorial to calculate and come up with the estimation for the cake batter:

 - A large measuring cup

-- The actual cake pan to be used for a particular cake project.
+- The actual cake tin or pan you intend to bake your cake in.

 To calculate how much scaling is required, you can use this formula: